Friday, March 14, 2014

 With a fresh wave of watchmaking creativity, Corum spins a different take on the face of classic timepieces.
 The Corum Romulus Automatic Chronograph, with COSC-certified automatic movement and a laurel crown engraved on it sapphire case back in honor of the founder of Ancient Rome, projects a classy and timeless yet unusual appeal.
 The elegant guilloche dial exhibits a deep yet clean feel, with small point indicators for minutes around the rim, date window at three o’clock, a tidy seconds sub-dial at six o’clock and an impressive second time zone display at 12 o’clock.
 The classic style Roman numerals that indicate the hours are set prominently on the watch’s bezel, becoming a unifying element to the whole timepiece, from dial to case and bracelet.
 By placing the hours separate from the minute this way, Corum not only created a truly classic look but a new perspective on viewing time as well.

-Find Corum at Shreve & Co. in Palo Alto – authorized retailer for Corum.
+Find Corum at Shreve & Co. in San Francisco – authorized retailer for Corum.

 Friday, November 15, 2013